Kile/Killua/algorithms/parser.md

-A challange presented itself when I wanted to implement the mechanic for actually *using* spell cards.
+A challenge presented itself when I wanted to implement the mechanic for actually *using* spell cards.

 I couldn't create 20 commands being named `/use1001`, `/use1002`... instead I had to come up with something better.